7gxycn08/ForceAutoHDR/README.md

 # Usage:
 1. Make sure `AutoHDR` Is toggled In Windows 11.
 2. Enable `HDR` manually In Windows 11.
+3. Run game.
-3. To make sure `AutoHDR` Is working open `Xbox Game Bar` open `HDR Intensity Slider` and move it around If the brightness keeps shifting means It's working.
+4. To make sure `AutoHDR` Is working open `Xbox Game Bar` open `HDR Intensity Slider` and move it around If the brightness keeps shifting means It's working.